nondanee/NogiKeya/README.md

 `python3 force-get-blog-raw-page.py`
 Relying on the blog list gotten by prev script.
 Storing like official website's php url definition,
-The directory named ["hashimoto.nanami"](https://github.com/nondanee/NogiKeya/tree/master/nanami.hashimoto) in this repo is a sample.
+The directory named [hashimoto.nanami/](https://github.com/nondanee/NogiKeya/tree/master/nanami.hashimoto) in this repo is a sample.

-*BTW: I use these offline pages (after processing) to build a small blog-storing site by Github Pages in the other repo named ["onemoretime"](https://github.com/nondanee/onemoretime).*
+*BTW: I use these offline pages (after processing) to build a small blog-storing site by Github Pages in the other repo named [nondanee / onemoretime](https://github.com/nondanee/onemoretime).*

 Coding with python 3.4, upwards compatible, required "asyncio" and "aiohttp".
 **Using async to make requests, care with your ip address because of concurrent access**